nasa/astrobee/tools/localization_analysis/readme.md

 ```

 ## `depth_odometry_parameter_sweep`
+Runs a parameter sweep for depth odometry on a bagfile and plots the results.

 ## `get_average_opt_and_update_times`
+Prints stats for the optimization and update times of the graph localizer
+from the recorded graph_state messages in the provided bagfile.

 ## `groundtruth_sweep`
 ## `imu_analyzer`
 ## `make_groundtruth`
 ## `make_map`

 ## `parameter_sweep`
+Runs a parameter sweep for the graph localizer on a bagfile and plots the results.

 ## `plot_all_results`
 ## `plot_results`
 ## `run_graph_bag_and_plot_results`